Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 # Exceptions

-These are not hard rules.
-In some cases it is best to ignore them.
+These aren;t hard rules.
+In some cases it's best to ignore them.

 One of these is when calling code from libraries that takes or returns a `dict`.
 This is common when serializing or de-serializing data, like in the standard library's [json](https://docs.python.org/3/library/json.html) module.
-If you are building the data in the same function where it is used, it is OK to just use a dict, even if there are hard-coded keys.
+If you're building the data in the same function where it's used, it's OK to just use a `dict`, even if there are hard-coded keys.

 Another good reason is performance.
 While accessing a `dataclass` attribute is only slightly slower than accessing a key in a `dict`, instantiating a `dataclass` is ~5x slower than creating a `dict` [^2].
-So, if you are instantiating tens of thousands of dataclasses and you have determined that this is a bottleneck, it is OK to use a `dict` instead.
+So, if you're instantiating tens of thousands of dataclasses and you have determined it's a bottleneck, you can use a `dict` instead.

-In both of these cases, in codebases that use a type checker like [mypy](https://mypy.readthedocs.io/en/stable/), you can annotate your code with [TypedDict](https://typing.python.org/en/latest/spec/typeddict.html#typeddict)s to recover some readability and error checking capabilities.
+In both of these cases, if you're using a type checker like [mypy](https://mypy.readthedocs.io/en/stable/), you can annotate your code with [TypedDict](https://typing.python.org/en/latest/spec/typeddict.html#typeddict)s to regain some readability and error checking.

 [^1]: This is not a guarantee - Python is very flexible, and most object attributes can be added or changed at any time.
 For instance, unless `slots=True` is